 Note: "Standard" (or "STD") may also be used.
 These are only examples; not all possible variations are shown.
-When not in indicia, class or price must be marked on mailpiece,
+When not in indicia, class or price must be marked on mailpiece, directly below or to the left of the indicia.

 Package Services Official Mail: